 When is the Viaplay Cup final?
 Date, venue, kick-off time, tickets, how to watch

-The Viaplay Cup semi-finals take centre-stage at Hampden Park this weekend with Hibs taking on Aberdeen on Saturday before Rangers and Hearts go head-to-head on Sunday.

-The clubs will fight it out for the right to compete for silverware in next month's final in what is the 78th season of the Scottish League Cup.

-Holders Celtic were knocked out by Kilmarnock in the last 16, leaving Philippe Clement's Rangers as the overwhelming favourites to win the competition for the first time since 2011 having made the final twice since then and lost to Celtic on both occasions.

-Of the other four semi-finalists, Hearts are bidding to end the longest wait to lift the trophy, their last success coming in 1962 when they defeated Kilmarnock 1-0 at Hampden.

-Aberdeen last lifted the trophy in 2014 following a penalty shoot-out win over Inverness Caledonian Thistle at Celtic Park while Hibs have to go back to 2007 and a 5-1 win over Kilmarnock for their last League Cup victory.

 When is the Viaplay Cup final?
+Rangers v Aberdeen date, venue, kick-off time, tickets, how to watch

+Rangers and Aberdeen will contest the first silverware of the 2023-24 season in the Viaplay Cup final next month.

+The pair each made it through their respective semi-finals at Hampden Park last weekend with Aberdeen edging a 1-0 win over Hibs on Saturday before Rangers claimed a 3-1 victory over Hearts the following day.

+The two clubs will meet in a national cup final for the first time in 23 years, since Dick Advocaat’s Rangers lifted the Scottish Cup at the end of the 1999-2000 season following a 4-0 win over Ebbe Skovdahl’s Dons at the national stadium.

+Aberdeen last lifted the trophy in 2014 following a penalty shoot-out win over Inverness Caledonian Thistle at Celtic Park after a goalless 120 minutes, while Rangers have to go back to 2011 and a 2-1 extra-time victory over Celtic under Walter Smith for their last League Cup success.

+While Rangers are heavy favourites to secure a first trophy of the Philippe Clement era, Barry Robson’s Aberdeen will hope to upset the odds having already inflicted a 3-1 defeat on Rangers at Ibrox last month in the Scottish Premiership in what proved the result that earned previous manager Michael Beale the sack.

+When is the Viaplay Cup final?

 The Viaplay Cup final will take place at Hampden Park, Glasgow on Sunday, December 17, 2023.
-Kick-off time has not yet been announced but last year's final started at 3pm.
+Kick-off time is 3pm.

 Viaplay Cup final ticket details